OpenVisualCloud/Intel-Tiber-Broadcast-Suite/docs/plugins/media-transport-library.md

 #### A.2.4 SVT-HEVC

-Make sure the FFMpeg is build with both MTL and SVT-HEVC plugin:
+Make sure the FFmpeg is build with both MTL and SVT-HEVC plugin:

 ```bash
 # start rx